 In Japan, global solar radiation declined rapidly from the late 1970s to around 1990 before increasing rapidly from around 1990 to the early 2000s.
 Since then, observations at the five stations show no obvious changes.
 These long-term variations are consistent with global trend.
-At Syowa, it has been declining gradually from the late 1990s on the contrary.
+At Syowa, it has been gradually declining since the late 1990s on the contrary.